Michael L. Oates

 from July 18, 1995 to February 13, 1996.
 In 1996 the 1-22 Infantry was reflagged

-as the 1-32 Infantry, and then LTC Oates continued to command the Battalion.
+as the 1-32 Infantry and then LTC Oates continued in command of 1-32 IN.

 From 2007 to 2009 he was Commanding General of the 10th MTN Division,

-the same Division in which he led 1-22 Infantry.
+the same Division in which he had previously led 1-22 Infantry.

 Major General Michael L. Oates